ablab/rnaquast/README.md

 **BUSCO requirements**

 BUSCO allows to detect core genes in the assembled transcripts.
-To use it you should install [BUSCO v3](http://busco.ezlab.org/), [tblastn](http://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/), [HMMER](http://hmmer.janelia.org/) and [transeq](ftp://emboss.open-bio.org/pub/EMBOSS/) and add these tools to the `$PATH` variable.
+To use it you should install [BUSCO v4+](http://busco.ezlab.org/), [tblastn](http://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/), [HMMER](http://hmmer.janelia.org/) and [transeq](ftp://emboss.open-bio.org/pub/EMBOSS/) and add these tools to the `$PATH` variable.

-Depending on the species you wish to assess, you should download the appropriate lineage-specific profile libraries: Metazoa, Eukaryota, Arthropoda, Vertebrata, Fungi, or Bacteria from [http://busco.ezlab.org](http://busco.ezlab.org) and provide it to rnaQUAST with `--busco_lineage` option.
+To run BUSCO provide lineage-specific database name via `--busco` option.
+You may also download the appropriate database from [http://busco.ezlab.org](http://busco.ezlab.org) manually and provide it using the same option (see [options](#busco) for details).

 **GeneMarkS-T requirements**